Captain Strategy Advisory GCC Strategy · Architecture · Leadership · Mandate

 “In GCC environments, formal authority takes a backseat.
 What matters more is influence without direct control, cultural intelligence, and navigating matrixed structures across time zones.”

-GCC leaders align with global HQ, manage stakeholders across geographies, and lead teams contributing to enterprise-wide initiatives — all simultaneously.
-The skills required are distinctly different from domestic leadership roles.
+GCC leaders simultaneously align with global HQ, manage stakeholders across geographies, and lead teams contributing to enterprise-wide initiatives.
+The skills required are distinctly different from domestic leadership roles — yet most development programmes are not designed with this context in mind.

 As your GCC’s strategic role expands: how are you strengthening leadership capability to match this evolution?